photo by Daniel Gomez-Ibanez

 The community and I need each other.
 Together we form a life-giving, life-long relationship that nurtures and sustains us and sends us out of ourselves in love and service to God’s people.
 Neither the community nor I imagined that one day we would create an ecumenical community.
 This was beyond our Catholic imagination.
 But we have done it.

 As Benedictine Women of Madison, we are a Christ-centered community of women from different church affiliations.
 Who would have imagined that we would share among us the 1,500-year-old Benedictine life of prayer, hospitality, justice and care for the earth?!
 We are eager for other women to join us.

 “My favorite community activity is cooking Sunday night dinner together.”

 Sister Lynne Smith was called to spiritual life as a young girl, telling her mother that she wanted to become a nun when she grew up.
 While her mother told her that only Catholic women could become nuns, Sister Lynne continued to feel a call to give her life in service to God and others.
 Lynne became a Presbyterian pastor and led parishes in Kansas and Iowa for over 15 years before discovering Benedictine Women of Madison.
 She visited Holy Wisdom Monastery and soon began to attend retreats with the sisters and explore the different resources for spiritual development at the monastery.
 Sister Lynne felt that she had found her heart’s home in the sisters’ community and decided to start the journey of becoming a community member.
 In 2000, she made her profession to the community as the first Protestant member.
 She is active at the monastery and at events around the country.
-Sister Lynne currently serves the community as co-director of formation.
+Sister Lynne currently serves the community as director of monastic ritual & formation team coordinator.

 Sister Lynne shares her story: